React-Automation-Studio/React-Automation-Studio/pvServer/README.md

 # PV Server

-Prior to RAS V3.2.0 ,the pvServer dependencies was managed using a requirements.txt file.
+Prior to RAS V3.2.0 ,the pvServer dependencies were managed using a requirements.txt file.

 Since RAS V3.2.0 Poetry will be use to manage the dependencies.